Isle of Palms Beach SC Guide: Parking, Access, Rules & Map

 Breach Inlet Area

 The Breach Inlet area near the southern end of the Isle of Palms offers scenic views of Charleston, the Atlantic Ocean, and nearby Sullivan’s Island.
-This area is popular for photography, fishing, and watching boats enter the harbor.
+This area is popular for photography, fishing, and watching ships heading for Charleston Harbor.

 Isle of Palms Beach Rules